vitaliihonta/zio-temporal/docs/src/main/mdoc/tutorial/worker-creation.md

 ![_Start Workflow_](img/start-workflow-form.png)

 Every Workflow Execution must have a unique Workflow ID.
 The form can generate a random UUID for you or you can choose any you like.
 In the "Task Queue" field enter the same value passed to the `ZWorkerFactory.newWorker()` method.
 In the "Workflow Type" field enter the name of the trait of the Workflow Definition.
 In the "Input" field provide the text string that will be passed as the argument to the `HelloWorld()` method.
 This argument is interpreted as JSON, and therefore because it is a String it must be enclosed in double quotation marks: `"`.
-(If it were a number it would not need the quotation marks.
+(If it were a number it would not need the quotation marks.)

 When you have completed the form, submit it by clicking the "Start Workflow" button in the lower right of the window.
 If you have done all correctly you will be taken to a list of all Workflows (which may be only this one).
 Clicking on the Workflow ID will bring you to a detail page for the Workflow Execution you just started.
 Expand the "Input and Results" section and you will see the text you entered into the form and the output result from executing the Workflow.

 ![_Input and_Results_](img/input-and-results.png)

-This experience shows you that you have sent an input argument through the Temporal server, causing the Workflow you defined to be applied to that argument by a Worker running in the Scala application, and you have seen that the result has been returned back to the Temporal server.
-Of course in a production application you will not be starting Workflows using the management GUI, so the next section of this tutorial will teach you how to start Workflow Executions programatically in Scala.
+This demonstration shows you that you have sent an input argument through the Temporal server, causing the Workflow you defined to be applied to that argument by a Worker running in the Scala application, and you have seen that the result has been returned back to the Temporal server.
+Of course in a production application you may not be starting Workflows using the management GUI, so the next section of this tutorial will teach you how to start Workflow Executions programmatically in Scala.